TAMUTim/tim-cai-website-revamp/src/lib/posts/baby-steps.md

 where you are convinced that making a personal website will somehow solve all your problems.
 For me, that point was around a month ago, and behold!
 This website was born!
 I took heavy inspiration from the great [Anthony Fu](http://www.antfu.me) and his ever-so-clean and polished website.
-Some may say I've gone too far (it's essentially a direct copy), but I say I haven't gone far enough!
 There are a couple of features that his has that I want to include in mine;
-however, due to a different tech stack (and probably skill difference), it just isn't working out.
+however, due to a different tech stack (and probably skill diff), it just isn't working out.
 I'll break those down in a second, but first I want to give a quick introduction to how I went about creating the site!

 There were a couple of goals I had in mind when I started on this, namely it had to:
-1. Use a new Javascript framework
+1. Use a new (and modern!)
+Javascript framework
 2. Be reusable for the next couple of years
 3. Look decent

 ## [Svelte](https://svelte.dev/)
-After much debate, I chose Svelte for my framework alongside Tailwind, and started with Anthony Fu's website as a base model.
-There are always "fun" and interesting problems when starting out on a new project, and one of the less frustrating ones was in regard to code structure.
-So Svelte already has a builtin folders structure where directories correspond to routes on the website that get generated automagically, which is pretty cool, and something I found quite helpful while trying to debug some of the less "fun" issues.
-One thing I want to bring up is Svelte's way of handling dynamic routes through slugs.
-For instance, this blogpost was written in markdown and is being served by Svelte through a slug.
-The process of fetching the page contents was quite strange for me to grasp at first.
-Here is the code for fetching the right file that I stole brazenly from somewhere on GitHub.
+There was a poll on one of the web development subreddits I follow that had a list of web frameworks, and the overall developer satisfaction with them.
+Svelte was first, with users citing its ease of use, responsiveness, and the fact that it just made sense.
+I mean, what else can you really ask for?

+Working with svelte was great but some of the more complicated features were a little harder to get done.
+For instance, this is the code to automatically render this (and all) posts.

 ```ts
 import type {PageServerLoad} from "./$types";